 - A vinyl printout of the steering mat, available HERE

-- Alternatively, prepare four concentric circles for each group with diameters 48 cm, 24 cm, 16 cm, and 12 cm (draw on the floor or poster board)
+- Alternatively, four concentric circles with diameters 48 cm, 24 cm, 16 cm, and 12 cm (draw on the floor or poster board

 Note for Teachers

-- Terminology matters: We adopted the convention that the wheels rotate and the robot turns
+- Implement clear and consistent terminology: We adopted the convention that the wheels rotate and the robot turns

-- Promoting collaboration: Pairs of students works best; or assign roles in larger groups of 3 to 4
+- Promote student collaboration: Pairs of students works best; but roles in larger groups of 3 to 4 can be assigned

-- Exemplary student roles (can be rotated): observer/feedback provider, recorder, programmer, and measurement taker
+- Some exemplary student roles include observer/feedback provider, recorder, programmer, and measurement taker